opensanctions/opensanctions/site/_content/articles/2021-11-09-deduplication.md

 ---
-title: How we deduplicate companies and people from many lists
+title: How we deduplicate companies and people across data sources
 summary: |
     One key function of OpenSanctions is to match and de-duplicate data from many sanctions lists.
 In this article, we discuss our approach